 Late in life George married Emily Cannon of Hunsdon, a domestic servant at the hospital.
 They were married in St Clement Danes, Strand, London, on 9 October 1874; he was aged 71 and she was 23.
 This was at about the time George retired.
 During his lifetime they had two known children, both born in Hertford: Gertrude Alice, born in 1876, and Harry George, born in 1877.
 Another child, George Augustus, was born on 6 May 1883 and baptised on 29 July, after George senior’s death.
 Sadly in the 1891 census George junior was in Wanstead Infant Orphan Asylum, Essex; Emily was then a Ward Matron at Christ’s Hospital School in Newgate Street, City of London.

 George died on 1 September 1882.
 It has been suggested that there was a mystery surrounding his death, which was due to an overdose of chloral [hydrate].
-This is a sedative that was used at the time as an anaesthetic, as well as for recreational use.
+This is a sedative that was used at the time as an anaesthetic, but was also used as a recreational drug.
 Did George deliberately take an overdose or did someone close to him administer a fatal dose?
 In the event, however, the Coroner’s jury concluded that, whilst he was an habitual user of chloral to help him sleep, the overdose was accidentally administered by himself.
 The Hertfordshire Mercury of 9 September 1882 contains a comprehensive report of the inquest.
 At probate, George’s personal estate was valued at £2,006 3s 3d.

 By all accounts Dr Towers was an active, well-liked and well-respected member of Hertford society for several decades.

 An interesting find was that in June 2010 the following item was sold at auction: